Georges Meylan: Biography

 Georges Meylan was born on July 31, 1950., in Lausanne, Switzerland, where he attended primary school.
 He then started his higher education with the Special Mathematics Course at the Swiss Federal Institute of Technology in Lausanne (Ecole Polytechnique Fédérale de Lausanne - EPFL), followed by a master of mathematical sciences, specializing in pure mathematics and fundamental research, at the University of Lausanne.

 He then went to the University of Geneva for post-graduate studies in physics, where he obtained a master in astrophysics and astronomy.
 In the same institution, in 1985, he completed his PhD thesis devoted to the dynamical study of nearby stellar systems, called globular clusters, through the use of high-quality stellar radial velocities.
+His PhD advisor was Michel Mayor (Nobel Prize in Physics in 2019).

-Georges Meylan benefited from two postdoctoral positions, first, at the Astronomy Department of the University of California at Berkeley, CA, USA, and, second, in the Scientific Group at the Headquarters of the European Southern Observatory in Munich, Germany.
-He then occupied positions as senior astronomer at the Space Telescope Science Institute, in Baltimore, MD, USA and at the Headquarters of the European Southern Observatory in Munich, Germany.
-From 1999 to 2012, he was a Visiting Associate in the Division of Physics, Mathematics, and Astronomy at the California Institute of Technology (Caltech) in Pasadena, CA, USA.
+Georges Meylan benefited from two postdoctoral positions, first, at the Astronomy Department of the University of California at Berkeley, CA, US, and, second, in the Scientific Group at the Headquarters of the European Southern Observatory in Munich, Germany.
+He then occupied positions as senior astronomer at the Space Telescope Science Institute, in Baltimore, MD, US and at the Headquarters of the European Southern Observatory in Munich, Germany.
+From 1999 to 2012, he was a Visiting Associate in the Division of Physics, Mathematics, and Astronomy at the California Institute of Technology (Caltech) in Pasadena, CA, US.

-From 2004 to 2015, Georges Meylan was a professor of Astrophysics and Cosmology at the Swiss Federal Institute of Technology (EPFL) in Lausanne, Switzerland, and, simultaneously, the first director of the EPFL Laboratory of Astrophysics.
+From 2004 to 2015, Georges Meylan was a professor of Astrophysics and Cosmology at the Swiss Federal Institute of Technology (EPFL) in Lausanne, Switzerland, and, simultaneously, the director of the EPFL Laboratory of Astrophysics.
 Since September 2015, he is a professor emeritus at EPFL, still active in research and in teaching, both at EPFL and at the University of Lausanne.